How to Spot Quality

 Polish and Finish

 It is vital to have a ring that does not have a porosity problem because that ring will break down over time and will not last a lifetime.
-Porosity is little surface holes that get worse as you go further into the metal.
+Porosity refers to little surface holes that get worse as you go further into the metal.
 You do not want rough spots in the metal either.
 You want a smooth, lustrous, high polished finish to the metal.

 Porosity makes a ring brittle and is non-repairable.
 A ring showing rough casting spots and little bubbles in the metal is porous.
 It is usually the result of mass producing rings with little quality control.
 Poor casting, over "cooking", under "cooking" and improperly mixed metal alloys cause porosity.
-This type of rings will not last a lifetime.
+This type of ring will not last a lifetime.

 When deciding on the perfect ring for you, it is imperative to notice the thickness of the ring foundation.
 When less metal is used, the cost will be lower at first, but will cost more in the future because over time, the ring will either crack or fall apart.